 Raised Garden Bed Soil Does Not Have To Be Deep

-When you have created this kind of high quality raised bed gardening mix, you don’t need to spread it very thickly.
+When you have created this kind of high quality raised bed garden soil mix, you don’t need to spread it very thickly.
 This highly nourishing fertile mixture will support a wide variety of plants even if it is only six inches deep.

 Be sure to line the bottom of your raised bed with thick layers of cardboard (sheet mulching) and/or newspaper or landscaping fabric to prevent plant roots from contacting native soil and to prevent weeds from growing up into your rich soil.